turingcompl33t/windows-internals/CharactersAndStrings/README.md

 - `StringCchCopy()`
 - `StringCchCat()`

-Here, "cch" stands for "count of characters", which itself raises an important point: all buffer sizes and lengths associated with both these API sets are expressed in CHARACTERS rather than BYTES.
+Here, `Cch` stands for "count of characters", which itself raises an important point: all buffer sizes and lengths associated with both these API sets are expressed in **characters** rather than BYTES.
 This is obviously a critical distinction.

+The `<strsafe>` header also defines analogous functions that work in terms of bytes rather than character counts.
+These functions are identified by the `StringCb` prefix.

 ### String Conversions